tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 }
 ```

-As you noticed, to see the IOCTL, get the input and for more operations in the future we need to use the IRP's stack.
+As you noticed, to see the IOCTL, get the input and for more operations in the future, we need to use the IRP's stack.
 I won't go over its entire structure but you can view it in [MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_io_stack_location).
-To make it clearer, when using the METHOD_BUFFERED option the input and output buffer is delivered via the SystemBuffer that is located within the IRP's stack.
+To make it clearer, when using the METHOD_BUFFERED option the input and output buffers are delivered via the SystemBuffer that is located within the IRP's stack.

-After we got the stack and verified the IOCTL, we need to check our input because a wrong input handling can cause a BSOD.
-When the input verification is complemeted all we have to do is just change the protectedPid to the wanted PID.
+After we got the stack and verified the IOCTL, we need to check our input because wrong input handling can cause a BSOD.
+When the input verification is completed all we have to do is just change the protectedPid to the wanted PID.

-With the DeviceControl and the CreateClose functions we can create the last function in the kernel driver - The PreOpenProcessOperation.
+With the DeviceControl and the CreateClose functions, we can create the last function in the kernel driver - The PreOpenProcessOperation.

 ```cpp
 OB_PREOP_CALLBACK_STATUS PreOpenProcessOperation(PVOID, POB_PRE_OPERATION_INFORMATION Info) {